-In fact, since the beginning of Ford Motor Company, all CEO's have been direct descendants of Henry Ford, himself.
-As of 2015, Ford is the fifth largest family-owned business in the world.
+In fact, since the beginning of Ford Motor Company, all CEOs have been direct descendants of Henry Ford, himself.
 It is the Ford heirs who are ensuring that Henry Ford's vision and philosophy lives on.

 Young Henry Ford also demonstrated his natural leadership ability when he organized a group of boys to build waterwheels and some very basic steam engines.
-Ford's own first experiment building a steam engine resulted in an explosion, a boiling water scalding and an angry mother scolding.
+Ford's own first experiment building a steam engine resulted in an explosion, boiling water, and an angry mother scolding.

 A subsequent steam engine design burned down his school's fence.
 Persisting with a vision despite setbacks and failures proved that young Henry Ford had the heart of an innovator.

 Ford's entrepreneurial spirit first emerged when at the age of 19 he operated and serviced portable steam engines.
 He also ran an income-producing small business by cutting and selling timber from his father's land.